Today's Articles

 *Mary Kenner was born on this date in 1912.
 She was a Black businesswoman and inventor.

-Mary Beatrice Davidson was born in Monroe North Carolina and came from a family of inventors.
-Her father, whom she credited for her initial interest in discovery, was Sidney Nathaniel Davidson who patented a clothing press which would fit in suitcases and a window washer for trains and invented a stretcher with wheels for ambulances.
+Mary Beatrice Davidson was born in Monroe, North Carolina, and came from a family of inventors.
+Her father, whom she credited with her initial interest in discovery, was Sidney Nathaniel Davidson, who patented a clothing press that would fit in suitcases, a window washer for trains, and a stretcher with wheels for ambulances.
 Her grandfather invented a light signal for trains, though this invention was stolen from him.
 Her sister, Mildred Davidson Austin Smith, invented and commercially sold board games.

 Kenner graduated from high school in 1931.
-She attended Howard University, although she couldn't finish due to financial difficulties.
+She attended Howard University but couldn't finish due to financial difficulties.
 Kenner worked as a professional floral arranger and had four flower shops scattered around the Washington, DC, area.
-She worked in her stores for 23 years after dropping out of college due to financial difficulties.
+She worked in her stores for 23 years after dropping out of college.

 She invented an adjustable sanitary belt with a built-in moisture-proof napkin pocket.
-In 1956, she was finally able to save up enough money to get her first patent on it.
+In 1956, she finally saved up enough money to get her first patent on it.
 However, the company that first showed interest in her invention, the Sonn-Nap-Pack Company, rejected it after they discovered that she was Black.
-Her patent for the sanitary belt was prevented for thirty years.
+Her patent for the sanitary belt was granted for thirty years.

 Kenner was married to renowned heavyweight boxer James "Jabbo" Kenner.
 Together, they lived in McLean, Virginia, near the Kennedy complex.
 They were foster parents to five boys.
 Mary Kenner died on January 13, 2006.